probprog/CSCS-summer-school-2017/README.md

 ## Step 1: Get the Docker image

 Prerequisite: you should have [Docker](https://www.docker.com/) installed.
+After you install Docker you should configure it via `Preferences/Advances` to allow the Docker image to use 8Gb of memory.

 Start by pulling the `anglican-infcomp` image from the Docker hub: